Seismic Loading Analysis per ASCE 7 & ALA Guidelines

 This calculator follows ASCE 7 for seismic hazard parameters and ALA (American Lifelines Alliance) Guidelines for pipeline seismic design.
 It evaluates ground strain from wave propagation, fault crossing effects, and liquefaction potential.

-The calculator evaluates ground strain from seismic wave propagation, axial and bending stress, fault crossing strain, liquefaction potential, and joint pull-out force.
+The calculator evaluates ground strain from seismic wave propagation, axial and bending stress, fault crossing strain, and liquefaction potential.
 It provides pass/fail criteria for each hazard.
+(Joint pull-out applies to segmented pipe and is not evaluated for continuous welded steel.)

 Seismic ground strain is calculated from peak ground velocity divided by apparent wave propagation velocity per ALA Guidelines.
 The resulting axial and bending strains are compared against allowable strain limits for the pipe material and grade.